Abstract submission is now closed.

 RECOMMENDATIONS FOR EFFECTIVE SCIENTIFIC POSTER COMMUNICATION

-- It is mandatory to indicate your new abstract number in the upper right corner of the poster
+- It is mandatory to indicate poster number in the upper right corner of the poster.

-- The usable poster board surface is 150 cm high and 90 cm wide (portrait format).
+- The usable poster board surface is 100 cm wide by 125 cm high (portrait format).

 - Don’t overload your poster.
 Remember, you are not writing an article.